joscheuerer/hands-on-workshop/docs/lab2.md

 ![VPC revision](image/vpctemplate.png)
 _Fig.
 Create VPC from latest revision_

-To create the workflow fill in following values - remember to substitute the **xx** with your number:
+To create the workflow, fill in following values - remember to substitute the **xx** with your assigned number:

 1. Select Workflow Group = **wfg-xx**
 2. Click **Next**